-Um…Ok so the film finally starts.
+Ok, so the film finally starts.
 The amount of immediate exposition is almost unfathomable.
-The Grandmother is speaking to Jesse, she gives a long speech about having to cut out a tumor from baby Jesse’s chest, him going to college, etc. etc. Basically she tells us who he his EXACTLY, which is necessary because they do aprox. zero character development outside of this.
+The Grandmother is speaking to Jesse, she gives a long speech about having to cut out a tumor from baby Jesse’s chest, him going to college, etc. etc. Basically, she tells us who he is EXACTLY, which is necessary because they do approximately zero character development outside of this.
 Oh, and she literally never speaks again.
 Ever.

 So right off the bat I know the writers are no good.
 About 30 seconds in I also realize there is absolutely no way anybody black had anything to do with the creative aspects of this film.
 Sure enough when I finally left and checked out who wrote it, 2 sub-par white writers Joe Shrapnel and Anne Waterhouse.
 None of their work before this was particularly noteworthy.

 My critiques of the writers’ history aren’t insinuating that they aren’t capable of doing amazing work, it’s just that their lack of providing hits shows the lack of care the studios had for this story.
 If they actually cared they would’ve given it to someone who has proven, at least once, that they can churn out a hit.
 Indeed the writers they chose failed in this endeavor to create a compelling story.

 The director, also, is white which is going to be a running theme here so, you know…